Longinus44/frontend/README.md

 	npm run dev

-### API Setup

-This application assumes that an API is running at `http://localhost:3000/api/coordinators` to fetch coordinator data.
-You will need to set up a separate API project to provide this data.

-## Assumptions and Limitations

-* This application assumes that the API endpoint `http://localhost:3000/api/coordinators` returns a JSON response with an array of coordinator objects, each containing the following properties:
+This application fetches coordinator data from a live API hosted at:https://weddingcoord.onrender.com/api/coordinators/. returns a JSON response containing an array of coordinator objects.
+Each coordinator object is expected to include the following properties:

 	+ `id`: unique identifier
 	+ `name`: coordinator name
 	+ `location`: coordinator location